jds485/EnGauge/README.md

 **4. Comparing altitude of gauge vs. DEM**

-Sections for DEM processing are located at the end of the Streamflow and Weather Gauge section under the headers "DEM for Streamflow" and "DEM for Weather Gauges" respectively.
+Sections for DEM processing are located at the end of the Streamflow and Weather Gauge sections under the headers "DEM for Streamflow" and "DEM for Weather Gauges" respectively.

 Downloaded gauge/site coordinates may include the altitude of the gauge, which can be important vs. DEM elevation (e.g. if there's a cliff at the gauge vs. DEM mean elevation of the pixel).
   - Ensure that the units and the vertical datum are the same for your DEM and all gauge altitudes.
 A common error in gauge altitudes is USGS data reported in m instead of in ft.